colonelpanic01/AIC_Project1/README.md

 # Western Engineering Automotive Innovation Challenge
 This repository contains a detection and tracking system for Vulnerable Road Users (VRUs) using LiDAR data.
-The system is optimized for deployment on a NVIDIA Jetson Nano.
+The system is to be deployed on a NVIDIA Jetson Nano, yet to be optimized it.
+It is comprehensive implementation of a **LiDAR-based VRU (Vulnerable Road Users) detection system**, combining **rule-based** and **machine learning** approaches to detect pedestrians, cyclists, and motorcyclists from LiDAR point cloud data.
+Below is a detailed explanation of how the code works:

 ## Overview

 The system detects and tracks pedestrians, cyclists, and motorcyclists in LiDAR point cloud data.
 It processes raw LiDAR scans and outputs 3D bounding boxes for each detected VRU.
+It is comprehensive implementation of a **LiDAR-based VRU (Vulnerable Road Users) detection system**, combining **rule-based** and **machine learning** approaches to detect pedestrians, cyclists, and motorcyclists from LiDAR point cloud data.
+Below is a detailed explanation of how the code works:

 ### Features

 - Efficient processing of LiDAR point cloud data
 - Support for both rule-based and ML-based detection methods
-- Optimized for NVIDIA Jetson Nano deployment
 - Visualization tools for result inspection
 - Evaluation metrics calculation
+- Web app to view sequenced data from generated label files

 ## Getting Started